iterative/dvc.org/content/docs/command-reference/import.md

 latest import data from its source.

 Remote storage is enabled with a `store: true` key/value pair in the `outs` section of the import `.dvc` file.
-To switch to regular import behavior, set its value to `false`, or re-import the data without using the `--store` option.
+To switch to regular import behavior, change its value to `false` manually, or re-import the data without the `--store` option.

 ## Options